georgejkaye/georgejkaye.github.io/_posts/2018-10-09-adventures-in-academia-part-one.md

 tagline: Todd has recently started his PhD, whereas I am still working hard in the final year of my MSci.
 Together we eat soup, visit pubs and struggle with second-year functional programming assignments.
 This time we embarked on a soupy lunch in Sloman which turned into so much more.
 ---

-*Todd has recently started his PhD, whereas I am still working hard in the final year of my MSci.
-Together we eat soup, visit pubs and struggle with second-year functional programming assignments.*

 Todd eagerly invited me to a 'soupy lunch in Sloman', so of course I could not refuse!
 I had previously accompanied Todd to big Sainsburys as he purchased the soup of the day, where I had also obtained a one hundred pack of Twining's Lady Grey teabags for £3.50 - a bargain!

 I arrived at Todd's office with urgency, straight from my Evaluation Methods and Statistics lecture (which had turned out to be suspiciously HCI-oriented, but that's a story for another time).
 We then wayfared to the first floor staff kitchen!
 To my amazement, Todd did not own some sort of plastic microwave bowl - an essential for anyone embarking on any soup-related mission!
 I promptly recommended that he purchase a Sistema bowl, and [found one on Amazon](https://www.amazon.co.uk/Sistema-1109-Microwave-Noodle-Bowl/dp/B009SD35IO/ref=sr_1_4?ie=UTF8&qid=1539087440&sr=8-4&keywords=sistema%2Bmicrowave%2Bbowl&th=1) for the low low price of £4.99.